strategicdata/pmhc-mds-spec/doc/data-model-and-specifications.rst

 Aboriginal and Torres Strait Islander clients, the K5) as well as the Strengths & Difficulties Questionnaires.

-Individual item scores will be required.
+Individual item scores will eventually be required, however, it is noted that in the short term there are issues with collecting individual item scores.
+Therefore, as a transitional phase, reporting overall scores/subscales will be allowed.

 Outcome collection occasions are managed by the provider organisations via upload.